-The Options button on the contact list opens a popover window where you can perform a number of actions as well as filter the displayed list of contacts.
+The Options button on the contact list opens a popover window where you can perform several actions and filter the displayed list of contacts.

 Note: If the Options button is blue, that indicates that filters have been applied to the displayed list of contacts.

 The filter options will adjust what contacts are displayed on the Contact list.
 Use the following individually or combine them to tailor the list to just the contacts you are looking for.

 - Wild Card – use this field to type an alpha/numeric string of characters to search the customer name, customer address, and phone number fields.